Last updated: 12 January 2022

 It is very important that the information we hold about you is accurate and up to date.
 Please let us know if at any time your personal information changes by emailing us at firstname.lastname@example.org.

-2. What data do we collect, what we do and importantly WHY
+2. What data do we collect

 Personal data means any information capable of identifying an individual.
 It does not include anonymised data.